The following technical restrictions apply to all releases of StreetMap Premium for ArcGIS. See the License Agreement for more information.

 The detailed street layers (Streets and Routing_Streets) are protected; therefore, you cannot export these layers to a shapefile or other feature class.
 You also cannot use any ArcGIS function that will read from the Streets or Routing_Streets Shape field and output features into a feature class (for example, buffer, intersect, and so on).

 If your organization has licensing to use StreetMap Premium Custom Roads in FGDB format, you may load or digitize street features into the following data layers: Custom_Streets, Custom_Streets_Override, and Custom_Turns.
 The network dataset can then be rebuilt, and new roads within these layers will be routable with the StreetMap Premium network.
-To use the network within ArcGIS Desktop, ArcGIS Server, or Navigator for ArcGIS, the appropriate licenses are needed.
+To use the network within ArcGIS Pro, ArcGIS Enterprise, or Navigator for ArcGIS, the appropriate licenses are needed.

 Mobile map package format